NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be unreliable due to packet loss, or secondary nameservers temporarily not being reachable.
-In such cases the secondary might pick up the change only after the refresh timer runs out, which might be long and out of the control of the nameserver operator.
-Low refresh values in the zones being served can alleviate update delays, but burdens the primary nameserver more severely with more refresh queries, especially with larger numbers of secondary nameservers serving large numbers of zones.
-Alternatively updates of zones MAY be signalled via catalog zones with the help of a `serial` property.
+In such cases the secondary might pick up the change only after the refresh timer runs out, which might take long time and be out of the control of the primary nameserver operator.
+Low refresh values in the zones being served can alleviate update delays, but burdens both the primary and secondary nameservers with more refresh queries, especially with larger numbers of secondary nameservers serving large numbers of zones.
+To mitigate this, updates of zones MAY be signalled via catalog zones with the help of a `serial` property.

 The serial number in the SOA record of the most recent version of a member zone